FlavScents AInsights Entry: Isoamyl Acetate (CAS: 123-92-2)

 8. Practical Insights for Formulators

-Isoamyl acetate is valued for its potent banana aroma, making it a staple in both flavor and fragrance formulations.
-It synergizes well with other fruity esters and can enhance the overall fruitiness of a product.
-Formulators should be cautious of its strong impact, as overuse can lead to an overpowering scent or flavor.
-It is often under-used in complex formulations where subtlety is desired, but its presence can significantly enhance the perception of freshness and fruitiness.
+Isoamyl acetate is valued for its potent banana aroma, making it a staple in fruit-flavored and scented products.
+It synergizes well with other esters and fruity compounds.
+Formulators should be cautious of its strong odor, which can dominate blends if overused.
+It is often under-utilized in complex formulations where subtlety is required.

 Citation hooks: FlavScents; industry practice